Wednesday, December 16, 2020

 Peter Doherty delivers the prologue bit, with some of his best-ever work.
 Dredd and McGruder exchange such glances; Hershey gets called out, it's all super intense, with just a hint of comedy.

-I do love an artist who likes ot focus on the eyes.
+I do love an artist who likes to focus on the eyes.

 -in this case, that's Peter Doherty